harish2222/Class-12th-Python-Project/README.md

 1. CSV DATA from Google Trends
 2. Postgresql

-<code>pip install -r "path of the requirement.txt in double qoutes"
+<code>pip install -r "{path of the requirement.txt in double qoutes}" </code>

 ## Remember I have used a Postgresql Database!!
 ### So make sure if you have the postgresql Database then use it .
 ### This project is specific to the csv files present in csv_data folder

-The database table is exact copy of kjpcjs.csv that i have converted to postgresql Database using Import tool Present in the Postgresql PgAdmin v==4.26
+The database table is exact copy of kjpcjs.csv that I have converted to postgresql Database using Import tool Present in the Postgresql PgAdmin v==4.26

 ## This includes
 1. Line graph